promaxgta5/Xenmo/README.md

 ## Architecture 📚

-The Polyagent architecture features modular components that can be maintained and extended by individual community members.
+The Xenmo architecture features modular components that can be maintained and extended by individual community members.

 ### APIs 🌐

-Polyagent connectors standardize data sources and order types.
+Xenmo connectors standardize data sources and order types.

 - `Chroma.py`: chroma DB for vectorizing news sources and other API data.
 Developers are able to add their own vector database implementations.